smartive/giuseppe/docs/ErrorHandling.md

 ```

 In the example above, if `mongoDb` throws an error or something bad happens there,
-the `errorHandler` function is called because the error will be wrapped in a `RouteError`.
+the `errorHandler` function is called because the error is not specially registered.
 But when the client delivers a string as the query parameter "size", or if the client
 does not even provide the parameter, `badReq` will be called instead of `errorHandler`.

 *Note*: They won't be called both!
 Only the helpers for a given type are called.
 If no
-helpers are found for an error type, the default is called.
+helpers are found for an error type, the handler will bubble up the chain until

-You can register multiple error handlers for the same or default errors, but you need to
+it hits the default.

-keep in mind that you only send the express headers once.
+You cannot register multiple handlers on one error type.